 - Limited Support for Non-UI Testing: Robot Framework is primarily focused on UI testing, and it has limited support for non-UI testing.

 - Limited Support for Database Testing: While Robot Framework supports testing for various types of APIs, it has limited support for database testing.
-This may be a disadvantage for teams that heavily rely on database testing.

 - Difficulty with Complex Test Cases: Robot Framework may not be suitable for handling complex test cases that require a high level of customization.
 Test cases that involve complex branching or require a lot of conditional logic may be difficult to write and maintain using the keyword-driven approach of Robot Framework.